aidanii24/ae3-archipelago/README.md

 - evilwb's PCSX2 Interface
 - coltonious for helping with the first initiative of the Implementation
 - ButterKnife and Moaks for their technical knowledge with the game
+- Ape Escape Speedrunning Discord Server for consultation with glitches
 - All of our players for playing and enjoying the implementation, as well as giving feedback and suggestions!

 Support